onderweg/runkeeper-node/README.md

 Experimental Node.js library for RunKeeper Health Graph API, based originally off [runkeeper-js](https://github.com/mko/runkeeper-js).

 This is an early alpha version, with no support or guarantees.
+Needs a bit of love and some tests.
 Feel free to fork and improve.

 Main changes/improvements compared to *runkeeper-js*:

-- Use of promises instead of callbacks
+- Use of promises (q) instead of callbacks.
-- Method `get_authorization_code` added in authorization flow
+- Method `get_authorization_code` (step 1 of oAuth flow) added.
-- Support for updates via POST/PUT requests
+- Support for updates via POST/PUT requests.

 ##Installation